JohnD1mopoulos/BitTE/README.md

 - When the app is launched, the user is prompted to input the dimension (length, width, height) of their suitcase.
 - Afterwards, the app requests an input from the user that concerns some essential items

-  that the user requires to be packed (such as a shirt or hoodie).
+  that the user requires to be packed (such as a shirt or hoodie or any accessories).

 - The app makes sure to ask for the user's sex so that it can select the appropriate items accordingly.
 - This process is then continued for as long as the user needs until they have added all essential items.
-- The same process follows for essential accessories one might need.
+- The same process goes on for any non-essential items the user may need.
 - When the user is satisfied with their choices and exits the selection process,

   the app uses optimization methods to present the combination of items that can fit the remainder of space

-  while already having packed all essential items beforehand.
+  while already having packed all aforementioned items beforehand.

 ---